Insurance Agency M&A: How Brokers Overcharge

 - Smaller agencies ($500K-$2M range)

-Alternative #2: Carryback-Aligned Platforms
+Alternative 2: How Do Carryback-Aligned Platforms Reset Incentives?

 Example: InsuranceAgencyTrader.com (our model)